 In addition to the “hotel,” there will also be The Gift Shoppe with Leatherology, Hairstory, Read Between the Lines, Valfe and JOY Macarons.
 The shop will feature a rotating selection of work from local artists Jeremy Biggers, Shamsy Roomiani, Jojo Chuang and Ilse Valfré.

-Which raises the question: Will this become a glorified selfie haven?
+Which raises the question: Will this become a mere backdrop for selfies?

 While I could make an extended argument that Instagram is taking over the world, I’ll stick to the confines of the art world for now.